 - The menu for each Clinical Domain expands by selecting the arrow to the left of the Domain’s name.

 - Identify a concept, click and hold the concept with your mouse, and drag the concept into a query box (see Figure 5)

-Some concepts can be refined by numerical parameters.
+Concepts with numerical values–such as Lab Results, Vitals, and Age–can all be refined by numerical parameters.
 To set them, select the arrow to the right of each filter.
 For example, search for living adults by adding Demographics: Age to the top box (filtering for Greater Than or Equal to 18) and Vital Status: Living to the bottom half of the same box under “In the Same Encounter” (see Figure 5)